Hi, I’m Dean.

 In 2007, having moved to Suffolk, I worked in the Chief Executive’s office at Suffolk County Council as a Commissioning Manager within Suffolk Drug and Alcohol Action Team (Suffolk DAAT).
 My role was to assess the needs of communities, design, commission and performance manage counselling and medical treatment services that were contracted to meet those needs.
 I also helped develop the county’s new Hate Crime support services.

-Between 2009 – 2011, I became the Specialist Services Team Leader for NHS Suffolk’s Specialist Services team.
+Between 2009 – 2011, I became the Specialist Services Team Leader for NHS Suffolk’s Specialist Services.
 This role involved running two Nursing teams; the Shared Care Team and the Blood Borne Viruses Team, concurrently; delivering care, immunisation, detoxification, reduction programmes, counselling, blood testing (I trained in Phlebotomy), crisis intervention, trauma counselling and other services to clients with substance addictions; many of whom had co-morbidity and dual diagnosis.
 Many patients suffered with severe mental health problems and the debilitating effects of long term trauma.

-Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype; which is also very effective as a means of reaching those with disabilities.
+Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype.
+Skype is very effective as a means of reaching those with disabilities.